theramiyer/blog/content/post/2023/i-watched-animal.md

 Does the film celebrate violence?
 Yes?
 No?
 You know if you have watched it.
 One argument is, 'Don't watch it if you don't like it.'
 That is a reasonable ask, of course.
 Keeping in mind the cinema's refund policy, the money you paid for the ticket is the only thing that can potentially stop you from exiting the hall, if you usually fall for the sunk costs fallacy.

 If you think killing and hitting people cannot be shown in films, a large chunk of films will not get cleared to be shown in cinemas.
 The action genre might completely vanish.
-If the CBFC has cleared the film to be played, then it abides by the criteria that the film regulator has specified.
+If the CBFC has cleared the film to be played, then the film abides by the criteria that the film regulator has specified.
 The film is A-rated, which should give you an indication of what to expect.
 You certainly have the choice in all aspects.

 You cannot curtail someone's artistic freedom.